 There is always an internal cringe when you hear such a phrase; however, the voice on the other end belonged to one of our brand managers, so I knew it was most likely a client request that needed attention.
 Having barely stepped inside the door frame to the brand manager’s office, I basically remember hearing three key phrases, “email from website,” “giant goldfish” and “Lee’s biscuit.”

-As a Community Manager much of your daily energy is consumed by monitoring not only your clients’ social platforms, but researching trends and breaking news that is relevant for your clients.
+As a Community Manager, much of my daily energy is consumed by monitoring not only clients’ social platforms, but researching trends and breaking news that is relevant for my clients.
 But there are rare golden moments when content falls in your lap.